ambei/Sitting-in-Traffic-is-Terrible.-Is-there-anyway-to-avoid-it-/README.md

 # Sitting-in-Traffic-is-Terrible.-Is-there-anyway-to-avoid-it-
+## Please click on .ipynb file to read the project
 The goal of our research project is to determine the hotspots for accidents and traffic.
 We hope to use a clustering classifier to determine the causes and severities of accidents.
 The dataset is [US Accidents from kaggle.](https://www.kaggle.com/sobhanmoosavi/us-accidents)
 ## Data Summary
 ID - This is a unique identifier of the accident record.